-School of Mechanical Engineering, The University of Western Australia, WA ABSTRACT Rotor-stator interaction has been identified as the dominant noise source of a vertical take-off and landing (VTOL) aircraft developed by Entecho.
-This paper reports field measurement results of blade passing noise of the VTOL aircraft together with its analysis and control.
-The blade passing event was simulated in a wind tunnel experiment.
-The flow speed, rotor position and rotor-stator spacing were varied with the chord-wise pressure distribution of the lead-ing surface of the rotor blade being measured by an array of 6 flush mounted microphones.
-Results show useful features of the pressure distribution on the rotor blade influenced by an up stream stator, which are used for the analysis and prediction of the sound radiation from the VTOL aircraft.
-The preliminary result of the reduction of the blade passing noise using angled stator blades is also presented.
-INTRODUCTION Recent development of unmanned aircraft, capable of vertical takeoff and landing (VTOL) and flight through air, by a WA company, Entecho, has stimulated this research on analysis and control of noise radiated from the aircraft.
-Figure 1 is a photo of the aircraft in a wind tunnel.
-This device is a radial drum or centrifugal fan that draws air in vertically and dispels it radially, providing a means to lift and propel this craft through the air.
-The air from the fan is contained and directed by a skirt, which expels most of the air vertically giving rise to the predominant lift force (Figure 2).
-The skirt also has the ability to direct the air with a horizontal component giving rise to the thrust force.
-Unlike other craft which are capable of VTOL, this device accelerates the air radially as opposed to axially, resulting in a more compact vehicle footprint, higher lift/power ratio and safer VTOL.
+Recent development of an unmanned aircraft (the Mupod), capable of vertical takeoff and landing (VTOL) and flight through air, by a WA company, Entecho, has stimulated this research on analysis and control of noise radiated from the aircraft.
+Figure 1 is a photo of the Mupod in a wind tunnel.
+This device includes a centrifugal fan that draws air in vertically and dispels it radially and vertically, providing a means to lift and propel this craft through the air.
+The air from the fan is contained and directed by a skirt, which expels most of the air vertically giving rise to the predominant lift force.
+This is illustrated in Figure 2 where a cross section of the Mupod is shown to describe the inlet air flow (the arrow towards the stator) towards the stator blade.
+The skirt in the down stream of the rotor blade (Figure 2) also has the ability (through changing its shape) to direct the air flow from the the rotor (the blue arrow from the rotor) with a horizontal component giving rise to the thrust force.
+Unlike other craft that are capable of VTOL, the Mupod accelerates the air radially as opposed to axially, resulting in a more compact vehicle footprint, higher lift/power ratio and safer VTOL.

 Figure 1.
-Image of Entecho VTOL aircraft
+Image of the Entecho Mupod.

 Figure 2.
-Illustration diagram of lift generation The centrifugal fan in the aircraft consists of a rotor with equally spaced rotor blades and upstream stator blades that provide axial moment balance and structural support.
+Illustration diagram of lift generation in the cross section of the Mupod.

+The centrifugal fan in the Mupod consists of a rotor with equally spaced rotor blades and upstream stator blades that provide axial moment balance and structural support.
 Figure 3 shows the configuration of the rotor and stator blades and the flow in the radial direction.

 Figure 3.
-Rotor and stator blades in the VTOL aircraft Measured noise of the aircraft demonstrates that the aircraft noise is dominated by its blade passing components attributing to the aerodynamic interaction between the rotor and stator blades.
-Figure 4 shows the noise spectra (measured at 1 m away from the source and at the same height with the source) of the aircraft (mupod) for different configuration of the aircraft components, tested at a constant angular velocity of the rotor.
+Rotor and stator blades in the Mupod.

+Measured noise demonstrates that the Mupod noise is dominated by its blade passing components attributed to the aerodynamic interaction between the rotor and stator blades.
+Figure 4 shows the noise spectra (measured at 1 m away from the source and at the same height with the source) of the Mupod for two different configurations, tested at a constant angular velocity of the rotor.